 Denise Lewis OBE is an accomplished presenter, broadcaster, former athlete and President of Commonwealth Games England.

 Denise is a Gold Medal winning heptathlete, who’s gone on to secure a successful broadcast career.
-Since her retirement from Athletics, Lewis has undertaken anarray of television work.
+Since her retirement from Athletics, Lewis has undertaken an array of television work, plus corporate events hosting.

 Denise is one of the “golden girls” of British athletics, winning gold at the 2000 Sydney Olympics and subsequently being inducted into the UK Athletics Hall of Fame in 2011.
 Lewis has twice been runner-up in the BBC’s Sports Personality of the Year awards and was also honoured with an OBE.